hashicorp/terraform-provider-vault/website/docs/d/azure_access_credentials.html.md

 The following arguments are supported:

+* `namespace` - (Optional) The namespace of the target resource.
+  The value should not contain leading or trailing forward slashes.
+  The `namespace` is always relative to the provider's configured [namespace](../index.html#namespace).
+  *Available only for Vault Enterprise*.

 * `backend` - (Required) The path to the Azure secret backend to read credentials from, with no leading or trailing `/`s.